zakk-h/HarvestHope/README.md

-# Harvest Hope Asset Management Streamlit App

 ## Introduction
 This repository hosts scripts to edit and merge spreadsheets or CSV files, as well as two web applications that serve as workbooks or dashboards for Harvest Hope's inventory and assets.
 The Streamlit and Shiny applications are briefly described and linked below, and then full documentation for each is provided later in the readme.

-### Overview
+### Streamlit App
-This Streamlit application was developed to provide a centralized dashboard for managing and visualizing all tech equipment and contracts for Harvest Hope, a non-profit organization.
-The application connects directly to Google Sheets to fetch the latest data, offering an interactive and user-friendly interface for viewing, editing, and updating records.
-This centralized workbook accounts for all equipment and contracts for each employee, tracking company assets and providing valuable insights.
+This Streamlit application was developed to provide a centralized dashboard for managing and visualizing all tech equipment and contracts for Harvest Hope.
+The application connects directly to Google Sheets to fetch the latest data for all equipment and contracts for each employee, tracking company assets.

 You can access the live app [here](https://hhequipment.streamlit.app).

-### Harvest Hope Inventory Management Shiny App
+### Shiny App
-This Shiny application was developed to manage and visualize inventory data for Harvest Hope, a non-profit organization.
+This Shiny application was developed to manage and visualize inventory data for Harvest Hope.
 The primary purpose of the application is to provide an interactive and user-friendly interface for viewing, editing, and updating inventory records, which were previously maintained in a spreadsheet.
 You can access the live app <a href="https://zakk-h.shinyapps.io/harvesthope" target="_blank">here</a>.

-# Harvest Hope Asset Management Documentation App
+# Asset Management Streamlit App Documentation

 ## Overview
 This Streamlit application was developed to provide a centralized dashboard for managing and visualizing all tech equipment and contracts for Harvest Hope, a non-profit organization.
 The application connects directly to Google Sheets to fetch the latest data, offering an interactive and user-friendly interface for viewing, editing, and updating records.
 This centralized workbook accounts for all equipment and contracts for each employee, tracking company assets and providing valuable insights.